Butser Hill

 The Route

-3. At this point, turn right and continue in a circle with the mast up and away to your right and the view to your left.
+At the point where you reach the steep slope and viewpoint ahead, turn right and continue in a circle with the mast up and away to your right and the view/slope to your left.
 At the line of scrubby trees, turn right and follow the path slightly up hill in the direction of the mast.

-4. Keep to the left path, which will as it curves away from the mast and brings in views of the A3, the trees of Queen Elizabeth Country Park and the distant coastline.
+Keep to the left path as it curves away from the mast and brings in views of the A3, the trees of Queen Elizabeth Country Park and the distant coastline.
 Keep going until you see the paved track leading from the mast.
 You can follow this back to the car park.

 Did you know?